tindrew/the_tiny_web/README.md

 #### General
 - [x] Add markdown capability to the writing form
-- [ ] Adjust the size of the writing form
+- [x] Adjust the size of the writing form
+- [ ] Switch to a privacy first model.
+Collect as little information as possible.

 #### Users
 - [x] User Creation and Login